MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/working-with-app-page.md

 - Tagging the app with built-in tags to enforce further access control on the network layer (endpoints or integrated 3rd party network appliances).
 For more information, see [Govern discovered apps](governance-discovery.md).
 - On-boarding the app to Azure AD to manage logins and govern users when applicable.
 For more information, see [Add an application to your tenant](/azure/active-directory/manage-apps/add-application-portal).
 - Using Conditional Access app controls to monitor and control user sessions, prevent risky actions, and avert potential data exfiltration.
 For more information, see [Deploy Conditional Access App Control for featured apps](proxy-deployment-aad.md).
-- Connecting the app via Defender for Cloud Apps's app connectors when applicable.
+- Connecting the app via the app connectors in Defender for Cloud Apps when applicable.
 For more information, see [Connect apps](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).

 ## Discovered OAuth apps